mose-x/query-dsl-plus/README.md

 #### quick to use

-1. DAO 层 extends QuerydslBinderCustomizer
+1. DAO extends QuerydslBinderCustomizer
-2. Service 层 extends SearchService
+2. Service extends SearchService
 3. function use
    // search string, passed by the frontend, example: search age>18 and addr=addr